WCNC-TV: Gannett/Tegna ownership

+Nexstar ownership

+Nexstar Media Group, the owner of WJZY and WMYT-TV in the Charlotte market, acquired Tegna in a deal announced in August 2025 and completed on March 19, 2026.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented WCNC from being integrated into WJZY and WMYT.

 Newscasts

 WCNC anchor Dave Wagner interviewing NBC News correspondent Luke Russert during the 2012 Republican National Convention.

-WCNC-TV presently broadcasts 40 1/2 hours of locally produced newscasts each week (with 6 1/2 hours each weekday, and four hours each on Saturdays and Sundays); in addition, the station produces the hour-long entertainment and lifestyle program Charlotte Today, which airs weekdays at 11 a.m. and was started in 2010.

 After a solid, if low-rated, start under Turner's watch, the news department was severely hamstrung by Group W's bargain-basement approach to running the station.
 Group W immediately dropped the station's weekend evening newscasts and moved the 11 p.m. newscast to 12:30 a.m. before canceling it altogether in 1981.
 The early evening newscast was shifted between the 5:30 and 6 p.m. timeslots until the fall of 1982, when it was canceled as well.
 For the remainder of Group W's ownership, the station's only remaining local news programming consisted of a half-hour newscast at noon, hourly cut-ins, five-minute local inserts during Today, a weekly magazine program, and occasional specials.

 After Odyssey Partners bought the station, the noon newscast was discontinued in the spring of 1985.
 In September 1986, WPCQ relaunched a full-fledged news department.
 At first, the station scheduled its early-evening newscast for 5:30 p.m., knowing at the time that it could not hope to compete with WBTV and WSOC-TV at 6 p.m.
 In 1988, WPCQ expanded the 5:30 newscast to one hour and added a 6 p.m. newscast on weekends.
 After becoming WCNC, the station added a distinct 6 p.m. newscast to the weeknight schedule.
 Under Belo, the station expanded further into new timeslots in the late 1990s, including a 5 a.m. morning show, unusual at the time.